GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Experiments

-Tables \ref{tableb} and \ref{tablec} presents the quantitative comparisons of R-Q performances, where the efficiency of our MVLL is evaluated with MRMV, MVD and MFQE 2.0 as the benchmarks.
-The terms BDBR and ADBR indicate the average bitrate savings at the same PSNR and SSIM, respectively.
-The terms BDPSNR and ADSSIM indicate the average quality increments at the same bitrate, respectively.
+Tables \ref{tableb} and \ref{tablec} presents the quantitative comparisons of R-Q performances, where the efficiency of our MVLL is evaluated with MV-HEVC, MVD, DCVC and TSAN as the benchmarks.
+The terms BDBR and ADBR indicate the average bitrates savings at the same PSNR and SSIM, respectively.
+The terms BDPSNR and ADSSIM indicate the average quality increments at the same bitrates, respectively.
 From the tables, we can see the quantitative comparison results are consistent with those in Figs. \ref{pa}-\ref{pb}.
-Compared with the other methods, our MVLL reduces 26.93\%, 54.56\% and 52.65\% bitrates at the same PSNR, or 45.42\%, 47.01\% and 52.91\% bitrates at the same SSIM.
-It also significantly improves the video quality in terms of PSNR and SSIM at the same bitrate.
+Compared with the other methods, our MVLL reduces 20.44\%, 44.14\%, 36.28\% and 23.86\% bitrates at the same PSNR, or 18.82\%, 32.59\%, 16.65\% and 32.90\% bitrates at the same SSIM.
+It also significantly improves the video quality in terms of PSNR and SSIM at the same bitrates.
 These results demonstrate the efficiency and effectiveness of our proposed method.